OpenMDAO/OpenMDAO-Framework/docs/stdlib-guide/drivers.rst

 ~~~~~~~~~~~~~~~~~~
 The following options exercise some of the more advanced capabilities of CONMIN.
 The details given here briefly summarize the effects of these parameters; more
-info is available in the `CONMIN User's Manual <file:../../../plugin-guide/CONMIN_user_manual.html>`_.
+information is available in the `CONMIN User's Manual <file:../../../plugin-guide/CONMIN_user_manual.html>`_.

 **icndir** -- Conjugate direction restart parameter.
 For an unconstrained problem
 (no side constraints either), Fletcher-Reeves conjugate direction method will
-be restarted with a steepest descent direction every ICNDIR iterations.
+be restarted with the steepest descent direction every ICNDIR iterations.
 If
 ICNDIR = 1, only the steepest descent will be used.
 Default value is the number of
 design variables + 1.